Brad Ecklund: Coaching career

 After his retirement, he began coaching in Oregon High Schools.
 In Gresham High School, his teams where in the state finals in 2 of his three years and were league champions in all three years.
 He then moved to Roseburg High School for one year, where his team was a runner-up to the league champions.

 In 1958, Ecklund was hired as an assistant to the University of Oregon by Len Casanova.
 He jumped to the NFL in 1960, where Tom Landry hired him for the Dallas Cowboys inaugural season, becoming the first offensive line coach in franchise history.

 He moved to the new Atlanta team in 1966, where he coached under his former Oregon teammate Norm Van Brocklin.
 He later coached at New Orleans, Philadelphia and Chicago.

+In 1975, Ecklund was hired as an assistant coach for the Chicago Bears.
+In a personal note to Ecklund, team owner George S. Halas would later go on to praise his work by writing, "The Bears are again a fine defensive team.
+We owe you our thanks."

 Personal life

 A member of the Screen Actors Guild, having earned a role in the movie North Dallas Forty, Ecklund also did some acting in TV commercials and appearances as John Wayne's look-alike while residing in Los Angeles.

-Ecklund retired from coaching in 1979, and spent most of the rest of his working life as a substitute teacher in the Philadelphia area as well as the Southern California area in the 1981 specifically in Orange, California.
+Ecklund retired from coaching in 1979, and spent most of the rest of his working life as a substitute teacher in the Philadelphia area as well as the Southern California area, specifically in Orange, California, in 1981.

 A resident of Vincentown in Southampton Township, New Jersey, Ecklund died on February 6, 2010, of congestive heart failure at a hospice in Mount Holly Township.